Japanese Aum Shinrikyo Cult Leader Shoko Asahara Executed

 Shoko Asahara, leader of the Japanese doomsday cult Aum Shinrikyo, has been executed in Japan by hanging.
 Asahara and his cult members were responsible for the 1995 attack of Japan’s subway system in which they placed punctured bags filled with sarin on trains running through Tokyo’s political district.
 All told, 13 people died as a result of the attack.

 Ashahara founded Aum Shinrikyo in 1984 as a somewhat mangled collection of eastern belief systems, the Christian Book of Revelations, and the prophecies of Nostradamus, all tailored to fit Asahara’s own ideas of spirituality.
-Under this Syncretic belief system, Asahara proclaimed himself to be the Lamb of God and at other times Christ.
-Asahara proclaimed that he would take the sins of the world upon himself to save his devoted followers in preparation for the coming third world war he predicted the United States was about to start.
+Under this Syncretic belief system, Asahara proclaimed himself to be the Lamb of God and at other times, Christ.
+Asahara proclaimed that he would take the sins of the world upon himself to save his devoted followers in preparation for the coming third world war that he predicted the United States was about to start.

 The cult had a long history of scrapes with the law.
 As trials of cult members began taking place, numerous crimes were confessed to by members, including the production of VX nerve gas, attempts to manufacture automatic weapons, kidnapping, chemical attacks, and the murder of people deemed to threaten the cult.
 Police also found laboratories to produce LSD, methamphetamine, a form of truth serum, and various other drugs after raiding the cult’s compound.